 In the quest for reliable yet sustainable energy sources, solar power systems are surely at the forefront of the best options to generate electricity.
 And there are tons of decisions and considerations to make when it comes to installing solar systems – such as whether to go off-grid or on-grid.

 To put it simply, off-grid solar systems operate independently of the main power grid.
 On-grid or grid-tied systems, on the other hand, refer to solar systems that are connected to the main power grid.
 Each has unique features, advantages, and applications that benefit different needs and locations.
-In this article, we’ll explore the difference between off-grid solar vs. on-grid solar, their benefits and potential drawbacks.
+In this article, we’ll explore the difference between off grid and on grid solar system, their benefits and potential drawbacks.

 Off-Grid Solar System